Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

-// SELECT Temperature, Humidity AS Hum FROM DigitalTwins DigitalTwinsQueryBuilder selectAndSelectAs = new DigitalTwinsQueryBuilder()
+// SELECT Temperature, Humidity AS Hum FROM DigitalTwins DigitalTwinsQueryBuilderV1 selectAndSelectAs = new DigitalTwinsQueryBuilderV1()
     .Select("Temperature")
     .SelectAs("Humidity", "Hum")
     .From(DigitalTwinsCollection.DigitalTwins)